 Kidney stones are relatively rare in pregnancy, but physiological changes in your body during this time can elevate your risk of developing them (3).

 The same is true of kidney infections.
 While they don’t occur in every woman, pregnancy causes additional pressure on the bladder and urinary tract, increasing the risk of a urinary tract infection (UTI).
 Untreated UTIs can result in a kidney infection known as pyelonephritis, which tends to be more severe during pregnancy.

 Both kidney stones and kidney infections can cause severe back pain in pregnant women.

 Risk Factors for Back Pain During Pregnancy

-Back pain is incredibly common, but some risk factors do increase your chance of experiencing it (source).
+Back pain is incredibly common, but some risk factors increase your chance of experiencing it (4).

 - Back pain during a previous pregnancy.

 - Weak abdominal muscles.

 - Low flexibility.